Scratch Paper Meaning

 Definition: Previously used paper that a person can use to make notes on.

-An alternate expression is scrap paper.
+An alternative expression is scrap paper.
 Many people use the terms interchangeably.
 However, some people believe scrap paper refers to any paper that someone has already used, and scratch paper refers to any paper used to handwrite notes on.

 Origin of Scratch Paper